DinaliAssylbek/VGA-Pong/README.md

 ## File Descriptions:
 #### 1. VGAAddressGen.v
-###### Description:
-This module generates the addresses for accessing the video memory (VGA frame buffer).
+Description: This module generates the index for accessing the glyph.
 It calculates the address to be read based on the current pixel location on the screen.
-Function: Ensures that the VGA controller can correctly access the correct memory locations to display the images and text on the screen.
 #### 2. VGABallAnimationCalculator.v
-Description: This module is responsible for calculating the animation of the ball during the game.
+Description: This module is responsible for calculating the animation of the ball during the introduction screen of the game.
-Function: It controls the ball's movement, including speed, direction, and interactions with the paddles and walls.
 #### 3. VGABitGen.v
 Description: This module generates the bit patterns required for displaying characters or images on the VGA screen.
-Function: It works with the glyph ROM to convert the data into the proper bit representation for the VGA display.
 #### 4. VGAControl.v
-Description: This module acts as the central control unit for the VGA display, coordinating the flow of data to the VGA output based on the current game state.
+Description: This module acts as the central control unit for the VGA display, calculating the horizontal and vertical pixel placements as well as the horizontal and vertical synchronizations.
-Function: It manages the different game states (Introduction, Game, Game Over) and triggers the appropriate actions to update the display.
 #### 5. VGAGlyphRom.v
 Description: This module contains a ROM (Read-Only Memory) with 24 predefined glyphs used by the game.
-Function: The glyphs are used to display scores, text, and other graphical elements on the screen.
-The ROM is specifically designed for this Pong game and will need to be modified for use in other applications.
 #### 6. VGAScoreDecoder.v
 Description: This module decodes the score data and sends it to the display.
-Function: Converts the numerical score into the corresponding glyph to be displayed on the screen, helping to visualize the player's score.
 #### 7. VGATop.v
 Description: This is the top-level module that instantiates and connects all the other modules in the project.
-Function: Coordinates the overall system, connecting the VGA controller, BRAM, and other submodules.
-It serves as the main control unit for the Pong game.
 #### 8. VGAfsm.v
-Description: This module contains the finite state machine (FSM) that controls the transitions between the different game states.
+Description: This module contains the finite state machine (FSM) that controls the signals sent to memory to continously retrieve game information such as scores, paddle positions, and ball position from memory.
-Function: It determines when the game should move between the Introduction, Game, and Game Over screens based on user inputs or game events.